Michaela Paetsch: 1980s

-Paetsch went to study at Yale University with the famous Polish-born violinist Szymon Goldberg, who also taught Paetsch’s mother, Priscilla.
-Paetsch followed Goldberg to the Curtis Institute of Music in Philadelphia., where he continued teaching after leaving Yale due to its mandatory retirement age.
-In one of her many recitals at the Curtis Institute, she programmed the solo works by Bach, Paganini, and Bartòk and premiered Daron Aric Hagen's “Occasional Notes” and William Coble's “Intrada.”
+Paetsch went to study at Yale University with the Polish-born violinist Szymon Goldberg, who also taught Paetsch’s mother, Priscilla.
+Paetsch followed Goldberg to the Curtis Institute of Music in Philadelphia, where he continued teaching after leaving Yale due to its mandatory retirement age.
+In one of her recitals at the Curtis Institute, she performed solo works by Bach, Paganini, and Bartòk, and premiered Daron Aric Hagen's “Occasional Notes” and William Coble's “Intrada”.

-Paetsch was awarded a special prize for the best performance of a compulsory work by Russian composer Yuri Falik at the closing ceremony on July 4, 1986, in the International Tchaikovsky Competition held every four years in Moscow, Russia.
-Her brother, Johann Paetsch, took part in the cello competition at the same event.
+On 4 July 1986, Paetsch was awarded a special prize for the best performance of a compulsory work by Russian composer Yuri Falik at the closing ceremony of the International Tchaikovsky Competition, which is held every four years in Moscow, Russia.
+Her brother, Johann Paetsch, participated in the cello competition at the same event.

-In October 1987 Paetsch played three concerts in Holland, directed by the leader of the Zurich Chamber Orchestra.
-The orchestra's manager was impressed and arranged for Paetsch to come to Zurich, where a Swiss millionaire with a large collection of stringed instruments loaned her a Guarneri violin to use.
-Shortly after that, at a private audition, the German recording company Teldec, signed her to a recording contract.
+In October 1987, Paetsch played three concerts in Holland, directed by the leader of the Zurich Chamber Orchestra.
+The orchestra's manager arranged for Paetsch to come to Zurich, where a Swiss millionaire with a large collection of stringed instruments loaned her a Guarneri violin to use.
+Shortly after, German recording company Teldec signed her to a recording contract.

 In October 1987, Paetsch recorded the 24 Capricci, Op.1 by Niccolò Paganini for Teldec.
-Paetsch then returned to Denver to perform the Brahms Violin Concerto in D Major with Maestro JoAnn Falletta and the Denver Chamber Orchestra in April 1988.
+Paetsch then returned to Denver to perform the Brahm's Violin Concerto in D Major with Maestro JoAnn Falletta and the Denver Chamber Orchestra in April 1988.

-In the summer of 1988, the Colorado Springs Symphony Orchestra, under conductor Charles Ansbacher, invited Paetsch to play not only in Colorado Springs, but also in the Ford Amphitheatre in Vail, where she performed the Mendelssohn Violin Concerto in E minor.
+In the summer of 1988, the Colorado Springs Symphony Orchestra, under conductor Charles Ansbacher, invited Paetsch to play in Colorado Springs and in the Ford Amphitheatre in Vail, where she performed the Mendelssohn Violin Concerto in E minor.